 Eat less cholesterol.
 Eat less egg yolks and shrimp.

-If you have an artificial graft, you will need antibiotics before dental cleanings or dental procedures.
-You will only need antibiotics for the first year after your surgery.
+If you have an artificial graft, you will need antibiotics before dental cleanings or dental procedures for the first year after your surgery.
 Tell your dentist or doctor about your artificial graft so you can get antibiotics.
 This may prevent a graft infection.

 As you become more active, your legs may swell.
 If this happens, elevate your legs when you sit.
 Your doctor may want you to wear stockings or ace bandages when you go home.
 These help reduce swelling and return blood to the heart.
 Apply them before walking.
 If you wear ace bandages, they should be wrapped snugly from toe to knee.
 Your nurse will show you how to wrap them.
 Remove them when you go to bed.